General Kevin P. Chilton, USAF (Ret.)

 Director since 2008.
-Mr. Turchin is a Vice Chairman of CB Richard Ellis, the world’s largest real estate services company, a position he has held since 2003.
+Mr. Turchin is a non-executive Vice Chairman of CB Richard Ellis, the world’s largest real estate services company, a position he has held since 2003.
 Previously, Mr. Turchin served as a Vice Chairman of a subsidiary of Insignia Financial Group, a real estate brokerage, consulting and management firm from 1996 to 2003.
 Prior to that, Mr. Turchin was a principal and Vice Chairman of Edward S. Gordon Company, a real estate brokerage, consulting and management firm from 1985 to 1996.
 Mr. Turchin has been a director of Boston Properties, Inc., (Audit Committee member since 2016), a real estate investment trust, for more than ten years.
 Mr. Turchin held various positions with Kenneth E. Laub & Company, Inc., a real estate company, where he was involved in real estate acquisition, financing, leasing and consulting from 1971 to 1985.
 Mr. Turchin also serves as a trustee for the Turchin Family Charitable Foundation.
 Mr. Turchin serves as a Manager of the Board of Managers of Easton Development Company, LLC, a subsidiary of Aerojet Rocketdyne.
 Mr. Turchin’s considerable experience in the real estate industry and service as a director of public companies provides the board with valuable expertise in real estate matters and experience in advising companies.
 Mr. Turchin currently serves as a member of the Audit Committee and as a member of the Corporate Governance & Nominating Committee.
-Age 74.
+Age 75.